 With budget-friendly TVs, you’re getting a surprisingly wide range of price and performance levels, and TCL somehow manages to sppan them all.
 The 2019 TCL 8-Series is the company’s premium QLED TV flagship that features high-end performance, along with Dolby Atmos and innovative mini-LED backlighting.

 The 3-Series sits at the bottom of the hierarchy, with screens of up to 49-inches and includes Roku Smart TV features.
 The series has a little sibling, the TCL 32S327, a good 32 inch smart TV in its own right with a very friendly price tag and very good picture for a budget television.

-This 32-inch television is not without its flaws, however, like mediocre backlighting, narrower color range and lack of support for Dolby Digital, but this set offers a lot for the money and it’s so affordable that you may not care.
+This 32-in TV is not without its flaws, however, like mediocre backlighting, narrower color range and lack of support for Dolby Digital, but this set offers a lot for the money and it’s so affordable that you may not care.

-The 32S327 is identical in design to the 55-inch TCL 55S425 we reviewed last week, just scaled down.
+The 32S327 is identical in design to the 55-inch TCL 55S425 we reviewed last week but the latter has a higher resolution screen, just scaled down.
 Looking at it head-on, you realize it’s a simple, unassuming budget television, with half-inch glossy plastic bezels that taper slightly inward like a picture frame.
 The panel is supported by a pair of V-shaped plastic feet that keep it steady, but like all TV stanDs that use curved feet, you better keep it away from the edge to prevent it from tumbling forward.

 Controls come in way of a four-way navigation pad that surrounds a central Power/Select button, located on the lower right corner.
 Like all Roku TVs we’ve reviewed, this one also has a fairly standard Roku-style remote.
 Its basically a short black wand with a purple navigation pad, with Power, Home, and Back buttons above the pad, and playback buttons right below.